Ish-D/Ish-D.github.io/cards/journal.md

 ## Day One

 I have arrived at the manor.
-The journey from London was [[style(text-decoration: line-through)]]{unremarkable} exhausting in a way I cannot adequately describe.
+The journey from [[cite(https://www.britannica.com/place/London)]]{London} was [[style(text-decoration: line-through)]]{unremarkable} exhausting in a way I cannot adequately describe.
 I recall boarding the train at King's Cross.
 I recall the rhythmic clatter of wheels on track, the grey countryside sliding past the window like a dream half-remembered.
 I recall closing my eyes for what I believed to be a moment.

 When I opened them, the train had stopped.
 The conductor informed me this was my station.
 I do not recall the name he spoke.
 The platform was empty save for a single carriage, black as a hearse, the driver's face obscured beneath a wide-brimmed hat.
 He did not speak.
 He did not need to.
 He knew where I was going.